Analytic test configurations and geodesic rays: Filtrations of the ring of sections

-Let $||s||_{\infty}^2:=\sup_{z\in X}\{|s(z)|^2e^{-k\phi}\}$ and define We trivially have the upper bound It follows that is a positive metric.
-Let $\lambda$ be fixed, pick a point $z\in X,$ and let for all $k,$ $s_k\in \mathcal{F}_{k\lambda}H^0(kL)$ be such that $||s_k||_{\infty}=1$ and Since the product $s_ks_m$ lies in $\mathcal{F}_{(k+m)\lambda}H^0((k+m)L)$ by the multiplicativity of $\mathcal{F},$ and $||s_ks_m||_{\infty}\leq ||s_k||_{\infty}||s_m||_{\infty},$ we get that
+Let $\|s\|_{\infty}^2:=\sup_{z\in X}\{|s(z)|^2e^{-k\phi}\}$ and define We trivially have the upper bound It follows that is a positive metric.
+Let $\lambda$ be fixed, pick a point $z\in X,$ and let for all $k,$ $s_k\in \mathcal{F}_{k\lambda}H^0(kL)$ be such that $\|s_k\|_{\infty}=1$ and Since the product $s_ks_m$ lies in $\mathcal{F}_{(k+m)\lambda}H^0((k+m)L)$ by the multiplicativity of $\mathcal{F},$ and $\|s_ks_m\|_{\infty}\leq \|s_k\|_{\infty}\|s_m\|_{\infty},$ we get that

-i.e.\ the map $k\mapsto F_{k,\lambda}(z)$ is supermultiplicative.
-The existence of a limit thus follows from Fekete's lemma (see e.g.\ \cite{Witt}).
-Since we assumed that $dV$ had unit mass, we get that for any section $s$ and thus by equation $(\ref{equation100})$ On the other hand, by the Bernstein-Markov property of any volume form $dV$ we have that for any $\epsilon>0$ there exists a constant $C_{\epsilon}$ so that
+so the map $k\mapsto F_{k,\lambda}(z)$ is multiplicative.
+The existence of a limit thus follows from Fekete's lemma (see e.g.\ \cite[p37]{Bollobas}).
+Since we assumed that $dV$ had unit mass, for any section $s$ and thus by equation $(\ref{equation100})$ On the other hand, by the Bernstein-Markov property of any volume form $dV$ we have that for any $\epsilon>0$ there exists a constant $C_{\epsilon}$ so that

 and thus